 With the Fall of Tang Dynasty, the Han Chinese Empire disintegrated into separate fiercely competing fiefdoms, leading to half a century of warring Kingdoms.
 The Kingdoms were ruled by Feudal Clan Families who survived the Empires' Demise and often helped in its ending in order to start out as Sovereigns for themselves.
 This was the so called Five Dynasty Period (or 10 Kingdoms).

-Famous Monk Xuan Zhang, bringer of Buddhist scriptures to Tang China.
+Famous Monk Xuan Zang, bringer of Buddhist scriptures to Tang China.

 Mural depiction of Xuan Zhang, National Relic of the Great Goose Pagoda (Da Cien Si) in Xi'An, Shaanxi Province.